Medically reviewed on Jan 5, 2019

 - Garamycin [DSC]

 - Antibiotic, Aminoglycoside

 - Antibiotic, Ophthalmic

-Interferes with bacterial protein synthesis by binding to 30S and 50S ribosomal subunits resulting in a defective bacterial cell membrane
+Interferes with bacterial protein synthesis by binding to 30S ribosomal subunit resulting in a defective bacterial cell membrane

 Ophthalmic drops: Systemic absorption: Undetected (<0.5 mcg/mL)

 Ophthalmic infections: Topical treatment of ocular bacterial infections, including conjunctivitis, keratitis, keratoconjunctivitis, corneal ulcers, blepharitis, blepharoconjunctivitis, acute meibomianitis, and dacryocystitis caused by Staphylococcus aureus, Staphylococcus epidermidis, Streptococcus pyogenes, Streptococcus pneumoniae, Enterobacter aerogenes, Escherichia coli, Haemophilus influenza, Klebsiella pneumonia, Neisseria gonorrhoeae, Pseudomonas aeruginosa, and Serratia marcescens.

 Hypersensitivity to gentamicin or any component of the formulation

 Ophthalmic infections: Ophthalmic: